map the system ucalgary background image

 Did we miss your question?
 Email us directly at hunterhub@ucalgary.ca to let us know what you're curious about, and we'll get back to you with answers.

-Don't forget to watch our info session to learn more about the program.
+Don't forget to register for our info sessions to learn more about the program.

 Map the System is a global competition of University of Oxford's Skoll Centre for Social Entrepreneurship, delivered in partnership with educational institutions around the world.
 From its inception in 2015, the competition challenges participants to use systems thinking as a guiding approach to understanding some of the most complex issues the world faces today.